-- 7.1 If an applicant has been convicted of possession of a weapon or any other weapon related offence, this will give serious concern as to whether the person is fit to transport the public. - 7.2 A licence will not be granted until at least seven years have elapsed since the completion of any sentence imposed.
-Depending on the circumstances of the offence, an applicant should be free of conviction for 3 years (or at least 3 years must have passed since the completion of the sentence, whichever is longer), before a licence is granted.
+- 7.1 If an applicant has been convicted of possession of a weapon or any other weapon related offence, this will give serious concern as to whether the person is fit to transport the public. - 7.2 A licence will not be granted until at least 7 years have elapsed since the completion of any sentence imposed.